miselin/rustic/README.md

 If you are building with `BUILD_RUST_LIBS=true`, running `make -B nolibs` will only rebuild Rustic itself, which is useful for development.

+## Building Using Rustic

+Simply create a configuration following the steps in the following sections, and also add the variable `APPLICATION_PATH`, set to the main Rust file for the crate that is your application.

+You may pass `CONFIG=path/to/config/file` when invoking the Makefile to specify a configuration that is not the default `./config.mk`.

 ## Build Configuration